Dosage Instructions by Weight

 You will need to shave the hair from the area on the left side of your dog’s ribcage by his armpit.
 You should be able to feel the heart beating; this is how you will know you are in the right area.
 If you are not sure where the heart is located ask your veterinarian to show you.

 Put your dog in the tub, you will need a hand sprayer.
 Turn the water on warm and apply to the heart area.
 Get him used to the water, after about a minute turn up the heat to the hottest setting you can handle without burning yourself.
 Keep this on his heart for one minute.
 Then turn the hot water completely off and spray the cold water for another full minute.
 Repeat this for 10-15 minutes at least twice a day.
 (See photo below.)

 End on warm to relax or cold to invigorate.
 You will notice when on warm your dog may yawn or even start to dose off and on cold they will perk right up!

 If your dog is too weak to stand in the tub for 10-15 minutes or he is too stressed by water a second best option would be to use hot and cold packs.
-The best are the gel packs you can find at the pharmacy that you can warm up in the microwave and cool by putting in the fridge or freezer (you will need two packs to do this).
+The best are the gel packs you can find at the drug store that you can warm up in the microwave and cool by putting in the fridge or freezer (you will need two packs to do this).
 The routine is the same but instead you will be placing the hot pack on for 1 minute, then switching to the cold pack for one minute, back and forth for 10-15 minutes.

 WARNING: If your dog is very sick, in heart failure or in a later stage of heart disease start off using only warm and cool water.
 Over a week’s time slowly building up to the therapy as described above.